Ofir Azo

 Ofir Azo (אופיר עזו; born October 14, 1982) is an Israeli footballer who plays in Ironi Beit Shemesh.

 His brother is the footballer Assaf Azo.

 Career

 On 14 August 1999 Azo made his senior debut in Hapoel Jerusalem.
-On 24 March 2000 scored his debut goal in the 3-1 win against Hapoel Rishon LeZion.
+On 24 March 2000, he scored his debut goal in the 3-1 win against Hapoel Rishon LeZion.

-On 24 October 2003 joined the urban rival Beitar Jerusalem and played for Beitar 3 seasons.
+On 24 October 2003, he joined the urban rival Beitar Jerusalem and played for Beitar 3 seasons.

-In summer 2006 signed for 3 season in Maccabi Petah Tikva, but later in the season returned to Hapoel Jerusalem.
+In summer 2006, he signed for 3 season in Maccabi Petah Tikva, but later in the season returned to Hapoel Jerusalem.